mustafamunawar/docs/typescript-help/ts-notes.md

 TS analyzes JS constructs like "if/elseif" etc. and if these checks provide paths for allowable types then TS regards these checks paths as "type guard" and does not raise warnings.

-The process of refining types to more specific types than declared via "type guards" (or conditional blocks of code) is called "narrowing".
+The process of refining types to more specific types than the declared ones via "type guards" (or conditional blocks of code) is called "narrowing".
 In many editors(including vscode) we can observe these types as they change,

 ```ts
 function padLeft2(padding: number | string, input: string) {